graim/GraimLabWebsite/index.md

 ---

 # Graim's Genomics
 The Graim lab builds tools for comparative functional genomics analysis of human disease.
-We combine data from humans and many other animals to understand mechanisms driving human disease, with an emphasis on cancer.
+We build machine learning tools that combine data from humans and many other animals to understand mechanisms driving human disease, with an emphasis on cancer.

-{%
-  include link.html
-  type="github"
-  icon=""
-  text="See the template on GitHub" link="greenelab/lab-website-template"
-  style="button"
-%}

 {:.center}